Please welcome guest author Jaden Hair of Steamy Kitchen as she treats us to fabulous shrimp coated with panko and coconut flakes. ~Elise

 So does egg stick to shrimp?
 Nope.
 It slides right off.

 And hey, egg sticks to flour!
 Flour sticks to shrimp!

 Now you get it?

-Coconut Shrimp with Sweet Chili Mayo Recipe
+Coconut Shrimp With Sweet Chili Mayo

 If you are using frozen shrimp, defrost by placing in a bowl of ice water.
 Raw shrimp should always be kept chilled.
 Safety note regarding frying, always keep a lid for the pan close by, as well as ice.

 1/4 cup mayonnaise

 1 pound tail-on shrimp, shelled but leave tail on

 In a small bowl, combine the mayonnaise, sweet chili sauce and the chili-garlic hot sauce (optional).
 Set aside.